-Teacher Employment covers casual/part-time/relief/substitute teaching, full-time teaching and specialist positions such as consultants, itinerant teachers, counsellors and more.
+Teacher Employment covers casual/part-time/relief/substitute teaching, full-time teaching and specialist positions such as consultants, itinerant teachers and counsellors.
 Teachers can work in government or several non-government systems, including specialist schools.

-Advertised positions are found from state education departments, independent systems and individual schools, in both print and internet media.
-Some apply to individual schools at a specific site [usually non-government] while others operate across regions or the whole state [usually the government system or one of the systemic groups such as the Catholic School System.
+Advertised positions are found through multiple sources, in both print and internet media.
+Some apply to individual schools at a specific site while others operate across regions or the whole state.

-This page looks at resources, tools and special programs.
-It specifically covers procedures for transferring recognition of registration/accreditation between states/territories, including teachers coming from New Zealand.
+This page covers procedures for transferring recognition of registration/accreditation between states/territories, including New Zealand.
+It also covers job sites and any special programs.

 The First Page covers procedures and programs used in each state & territory.